 Today, California Institute of the Arts houses six schools—Art, Critical Studies, Dance, Film/Video, Music, and Theater—and offers internationally acclaimed degree programs across the range of visual, performing, media, and literary arts.
 CalArts also operates the Roy and Edna Disney/CalArts Theater (REDCAT) in the Walt Disney Concert Hall complex located in downtown Los Angeles, and leads the county-wide Community Arts Partnership (CAP) youth arts education program.
-Following is an account of CalArts’ history over more than five decades:
+Following is an account of CalArts’ history over more than five decades.

-California Institute of the Arts accepts its first students.
+CalArts accepts its first students.

 Robert Fitzpatrick resigns as president to head Euro Disney in Paris.
-Nicholas England, former dean of the School of Music, is appointed acting president.

 Steven D. Lavine, associate director for arts and humanities at the Rockefeller Foundation, becomes president of CalArts.

-The School of Theater launches the MFA Writing for Performance Program, with Pulitzer Prize-winning playwright Suzan-Lori Parks serving as director.
+The School of Theater launches the MFA Writing for Performance Program, with Pulitzer Prize-winning playwright Suzan-Lori Parks as director.

-Economic impact study shows that CalArts contributes more than $47 million each year to the economy of Southern California.
+An economic impact study shows that CalArts contributes more than $47 million each year to the economy of Southern California.

 The School of Art and Central Saint Martins College of Art and Design in London join forces to publish the international art journal Afterall.
 This partnership continues until 2010.